 Since 2019, area studies research has also been included in the university's strategic goals as agreed with the Free State of Bavaria, with CITAS receiving funding to promote the further development of this field across the disciplines in Regensburg on the regions of East and South-Eastern Europe, Western and Southern Europe, and North America and Latin America and their global interconnections.
-The Center works towards developing comparative, transregional and global approaches to Area Studies with a focus on these regions and relations between them.
-Two research networks have been funded using some of this funding, one on Mediterranean Island Studies and the other on Knowledge Infrastructures.
-The networks are led by early-career scholars.
+The Center worked towards developing comparative, transregional and global approaches to Area Studies, with a focus on these regions and relations between them.
+Two research networks were funded using some of this funding, one on Mediterranean Island Studies and the other on Knowledge Infrastructures.
+The networks were led by early-career scholars.

-The transnational perspective stresses entanglements and connections between actors, structures, objects and organizations operating across borders in relation to cultures and societies, whereas the international approach explores relations involving states and supranational actors and organizations.
+CITAS' transnational perspective stressed entanglements and connections between actors, structures, objects and organizations operating across borders in relation to cultures and societies, whereas the international approach explores relations involving states and supranational actors and organizations.

-CITAS also has the goal of developing interdisciplinary and transregional teaching and research, as well as conducting significant public outreach for local, regional, national and international audiences.
-The Center works closely with the innovative bi-national and international study programmes at the University of Regensburg.
+CITAS also had the goal of developing interdisciplinary and transregional teaching and research, as well as conducting significant public outreach for local, regional, national and international audiences.
+The Center worked closely with the innovative bi-national and international study programmes at the University of Regensburg.

-The statute of CITAS approved by the University of Regensburg can be found here (in German).
+The statute of CITAS as approved by the University of Regensburg can be found here (in German).